LeonAchata/LeonAchataS/README.md

 - ✅ **AWS Certified Cloud Practitioner (CLF-C02)**
 ---

-## Tecnologías y Herramientas
+## Technologies and Tools

-- **LangChain & LangGraph**: Desarrollo de agentes conversacionales y flujos complejos de interacción.
+- **LangChain & LangGraph**: Development of conversational agents and complex interaction flows.
-- **Bases de datos vectoriales (FAISS, Pinecone, etc.)**: Experiencia en RAG y gestión de embeddings para recuperación semántica.
+- **Vector databases (FAISS, Pinecone, etc.)**: Experience in RAG and embeddings management for semantic retrieval.
-- **PostgreSQL**: Integración de chatbots con bases de datos para consultas estructuradas a partir de lenguaje natural.
+- **PostgreSQL**: Integration of chatbots with databases for structured queries from natural language.
-- **Procesamiento de documentos (PDF, facturas, pólizas)**: Extracción de información para autollenado de formularios y automatización.
+- **Document processing (PDF, invoices, policies)**: Information extraction for form auto-filling and automation.
-- **Pipelines de ML**: Construcción de flujos reproducibles para análisis de datos, entrenamiento, fine-tuning y evaluación de modelos.
+- **ML pipelines**: Building reproducible workflows for data analysis, training, fine-tuning, and model evaluation.
-- **Python, Scikit-learn, Pandas, NumPy**: Análisis de datos y desarrollo de modelos de ML.
+- **Python, Scikit-learn, Pandas, NumPy**: Data analysis and ML model development.
-- **APIs RESTful & JSON**: Integración de modelos y sistemas en entornos productivos.
+- **RESTful APIs & JSON**: Integration of models and systems in production environments.

 ---

-## Experiencia Destacada
+## Featured Experience

-- Implementación de **chatbots interactivos** para captura de datos desde usuarios y consultas automáticas a bases de datos.
+- Implementation of **interactive chatbots** for user data capture and automated database queries.
-- Automatización de lectura y análisis de **documentos no estructurados** para generación automática de formularios.
+- Automation of reading and analysis of **unstructured documents** for automatic form generation.
-- Construcción de pipelines de **Retrieval-Augmented Generation (RAG)** usando bases vectoriales para enriquecer respuestas de LLMs.
+- Building **Retrieval-Augmented Generation (RAG)** pipelines using vector databases to enrich LLM responses.
-- Desarrollo de sistemas de ML para **clasificación, regresión y análisis predictivo** dentro de pipelines reproducibles.
+- Development of ML systems for **classification, regression, and predictive analysis** within reproducible pipelines.
-- Integración de soluciones ML con **sistemas externos** mediante APIs y bases de datos.
+- Integration of ML solutions with **external systems** through APIs and databases.

 ---